-Complaints not under the control of BMJ editorial staff or journal editors will be sent to the relevant head of department.
+Complaints not under the control of BMJ or BMJ’s editorial staff will be sent to the relevant head of department within BMJ Publishing Group.

-Complaints sent to the BMJ Chairman or Chief Executive, or BMA or affiliated society officials, will usually be referred to the relevant Journal’s Publisher or Editor-in-Chief.
+Complaints sent to the BMJ Chairman or Chief Executive Officer, or to the BMA or affiliated society officials, will usually be referred to the relevant journal’s Publisher or Editor in chief.

-If possible a definitive response will be made within two weeks.
-If this is not possible an interim response will be given within two weeks.
-Interim responses will be provided until the complaint is resolved.
+- If possible a full response will be made within two weeks.
+If this is not possible, an interim response will be given within two weeks.
+Further interim responses will be provided until the complaint is resolved.

-If a complainant remains unhappy after a reply considered definitive by the editor-in-chief or publisher, the complainant may complain to an external body, when that body has relevant oversight.
+If a complainant remains unhappy after a reply considered definitive by the Editorial Director, the complainant may complain to an external body, when that body has relevant oversight.

 COPE publishes a code of practice for editors of scientific, technical, and medical journals.
-It will consider complaints against editors but only once a journal’s own complaints procedures have been exhausted.
+It will facilitate the resolution of disputes with member editors, journals and publishers but only once a journal’s own complaints procedures have been exhausted.